aka-hombre/turtleABM/README.md

 # 🐢turtleABM

 ### turtleABM is the beginings of a geospatially explicit Agent Based Model to analyze sea turtles.
 A lot of relevant questions someone might have when it comes to look into conservation efforts are inherently geographic.
 ---
+This project is made using mesa and geo_mesa
+---
 To install the repository:
 1. Clone the repository into perfered directory